 My students love to pretend to be the teacher.
 During a reading group, I will give them all a copy of a reading response (one that I did with intentional errors) and a copy of the rubric that I use.
-As a group, we will read the response and decide on the appropriate s core using the rubric.
+As a group, we will read the response and decide on the appropriate score using the rubric.
 I like to start discussions by asking things like, "What would the writer have had to do to get a better score for completion?" or "Why did you choose to give the writer a 2 for evidence?"
 This type of practice and discussion helps my writers to see just how I am grading them.
-Before they turn in their next response, I will remind them to look over the rubric (they keep a blank one in their notebooks).
+Before they turn in their next response, I will remind them to look over the rubric (they keep a blank one in their notebooks and it's on their response sheet).
 They will know how to do this with a more critical eye now.

 I have found that students LOVE to check things off of a list.
 (Honestly, I love to as well!
 I add things to my to do list just so that I can check it off.)
 I now add simple reminder checklists to the bottom of my reading response sheets.